Read the State’s New Economic Development Strategy

 The Economic Development Strategy is a dynamic roadmap designed to be relevant and flexible over the next ten years with a key core message: there is a place in Maine’s economy for everyone.

 In May 2020, Governor Janet Mills appointed an Economic Recovery Committee of diverse private sector experts from across Maine to develop specific policy recommendations to stabilize the state’s economy and build a bridge to future prosperity in the wake of the COVID-19 pandemic using the 10-Year Economic Development Strategy as a key guide.
-The work is ongoing and managed by The Governor’s Office of Policy Innovation and the Future, with detailed information about the work and progress bridging to the Economic Development Strategy found on the Economic Recovery Committee webpage.
+The ERC submitted its final recommendations to Governor Mills on November 24, 2020.